|

 What if we currently did have a bit of electric technology, but there were

-no batteries or generators?
-ANY of these breakthroughs would make warfare
+no batteries or generators anywhere?
+ANY of these breakthroughs would

-easier, and might wipe out modern society, so their discoverers could
+easier, and they might wipe out modern society, so their discoverers could

 easily have decided to conceal such